AWegnerGitHub/awegnergithub.github.io-content/2023_07_04_stackexchange_strike_confusion.md

 Someone, somewhere, didn't realize what this blog post was about or what it linked to.

 But, nothing changes with this.
-The company has dug in so hard on forcing GenAI to be on the sites and is marching toward an announcement of somekind in late July 2023 about AI.
+The company has dug in so hard on forcing GenAI to be on the sites and is marching toward an announcement of some kind in late July 2023 about AI.
 In the meantime, I can only see blog posts like this one as an indication that Stack Exchange doesn't know what they are attempting to build toward and at the same time have come to the conclusion (or at least a team within Stack
 Exchange has) that GenAI isn't to be trusted.